The state of our inland waters

 Statistics from 1999

 The following statistics come from the useful little booklet The Environment in Your Pocket (January 2001), published by the then Department of Environment, Transport, and the Regions (DETR).
 They apply only to the UK.
-We don't currently have comparable data for Ireland, but if you know where we can find it, please let us know.
+We don't currently have comparable data for Ireland.

 Inland Water